 Well, having just completed some fill-in work behind the stick at Neary’s, I’m here to say that Leo was “positively” right.
 It is a very civilized bar with a fine clientele to insure it, as the focus is conversation not blasting music.
-And this past Sunday night, my final night, was the icing on the cake of that civility… literally icing on a cake as the owner had a birthday.
+And this past Sunday night, my final night the run, was the icing on the cake of that civility… literally icing on a cake as the owner had a birthday.

 I took up my post around six o’clock to only two customers, one was a former regular of mine from a place where I used to work whom I hadn’t seen in years, the other was Dominic Chianese late of The Sopranos.
 Mr. Chianese couldn’t have been nicer or any more down to earth, in fact it was he who broke the ice by reaching out his hand and saying, “Hi, I’m Dominic.”
 No sense of self-importance, just a real Bronx guy.
-Then soon after as we started to chat and after I’d offered my condolences for James Gandolfini, I moved us into the show to ask a few questions.
+Then soon after that as we started to chat and after I’d offered my condolence for James Gandolfini, I moved us into the show to ask a few questions.
 Chiefly… was his character really demented at the end or doing a Chin Gigante, the real life New York Mob boss, who walked the streets in a bathrobe to fool the Feds?
 He said, yes, Gigante was the inspiration but no his character at the end really was demented.
 Uncle Junior had Alzheimer’s.
 I then said how much I loved the show, every single minute of it, except of course that final ambiguous minute.
 To which Dominic smiled a Mona Lisa smile and said not a word but I think he totally agreed.
-Then his son Alex came in, a real estate developer and architect up from Florida, who joined his pop for a drink then they moved to a table.
+Then his son came in, a real estate developer and architect up from Florida, who joined his pop for a drink then they moved to a table.
 But that would not be the last I would hear from Mr. Chianese.

 The bar itself filled up somewhat and the tables filled up a lot, but nothing at all like the night before, the actual day of Jimmy’s birthday (Mr. Neary is now a spry eighty three who moves like a thirty year-old), but Jimmy made it a two day affair to accommodate fairly his observant Jewish clientele.
 And me having missed that night before I was grateful to be there on Sunday, for as the old song goes (though I’m changing the tense), “What a swell party this was!” and here’s why…